Weaviate Document Index

 Note: Hybrid search searches through the object vector and all fields.
 Accordingly, the search_field

-keyword it will have no effect.
+keyword will have no effect.

 q = store.build_query().text_search("world").find([1, 2]).limit(2).build()